thiagobossardi/thiagobossardi.github.io/README.md

 - Accountable for quantitative and qualitative analysis of trades to ensure the traders are in accordance with the fund’s trading strategy and mandate.
 - Monitoring and surveillance work to evidence compliance with FCA rules/principles and EU rules (MIFID II).
+- Regulatory reporting, including trade and transaction reporting.
+-	Preparation of compliance reports and presentations.
 - Responsible for the transition of key monitoring and surveillance tasks from the UK branch to the Brazilian headquarters.